113ll3/Ibmclouddocscli/ibmcloud_home.md

 {:note: .deprecated}
 {:external: target="_blank" .external}

-# Working with multiple accounts or sessions with the {{site.data.keyword.cloud_notm}} CLI
+# Working with multiple sessions with the {{site.data.keyword.cloud_notm}} CLI
 {: #ibmcloud-home}

-You can use the IBMCLOUD_HOME environment variable to work with multiple accounts or multiple sessions at the same time in the {{site.data.keyword.cloud}} CLI.
+You can use the IBMCLOUD_HOME environment variable to work with multiple sessions at the same time in the {{site.data.keyword.cloud}} CLI.
 {: shortdesc}

-With the IBMCLOUD_HOME environment variable, you can set a path for the local account metadata.
-You can specify a different directory for each account, and that's helpful when you want to create different {{site.data.keyword.cloud_notm}} CLI sessions for every call or API call.
+With the IBMCLOUD_HOME environment variable, you can set a path for the session metadata.
+You can specify a different directory for each session, and that's helpful when you want to run multiple {{site.data.keyword.cloud_notm}} CLI sessions simultaneously.

 ## Before you begin
 {: #ibmcloud-home-prereq}